 The course develops statistical methods for modeling and analysis of data for which the response variable is categorical.
 Topics include: contingency tables, matched pair analysis, Fisher's exact test, logistic regression, analysis of odds ratios, log linear models, multi-categorical logit models, ordinal and paired response analysis.
 (Prerequisites: This class is restricted to students in APPSTAT-MS or SMPPI-ACT who have successfully completed STAT-741 or equivalent course.)
 Lecture 3 (Fall, Spring).

-To be considered for admission to the advanced certificate in applied statistics, candidates should fulfill the following requirements:
+To be considered for admission to the Applied Statistics Adv.
+Cert. program, candidates must fulfill the following requirements:

 International applicants whose native language is not English must submit one of the following official English language test scores.
 Some international applicants may be considered for an English test requirement waiver.

 International students below the minimum requirement may be considered for conditional admission.
 Each program requires balanced sub-scores when determining an applicant’s need for additional English language courses.

 Applicant must have college-level credit or practical experience in mathematics and statistics (two courses in probability and statistics).

 Online Degree Information

 The online Applied Statistics Advanced Certificate can only be completed part-time, taking one or two courses per term.
 The average time to completion is one year.
 All courses are asynchronous and your academic advisor will work with you to select courses that meet your degree requirements and your schedule.
 Students typically spend 10-12 hours per week per class, depending on the content and their background knowledge.
 A successfully completed Applied Statistics Advanced Certificate can be “stacked”, and will award 12 credits toward our Applied Statistics MS. For specific details about the delivery format and learning experience, contact the Program Contact listed on this page.
 RIT does not offer student visas for online study.

 Online Tuition Eligibility